ConfederacyOfGaia/Gaia/players-guide.md

 -->

-### Multiclassing

-Multiclassing should be mostly easy and based on story reasons.
-The exception to this is the warlock class; this should only be available if the character meets a potential patron along the way.

-### Starting Equipment
+## Starting Equipment

 The starting equipment for every class is the same:

-- Any single weapon with which you are proficient, which is assumed to be an heirloom weapon (player's choice); a short bow or hand axe (player's choice); and a dagger.
+- Any simple weapon with which you are proficient, which is assumed to be an heirloom weapon.
+A fighter or ranger may choose a martial weapon instead.
+- A short bow or hand axe.
+- A dagger.
 - A gambeson (standard).
 A fighter or ranger may choose a jerkin (leather) instead.
 - An [explorer's pack](https://www.dndbeyond.com/compendium/rules/phb/equipment#EquipmentPacks).
 - A trinket (optional).